Football in England: Late 20th century: World War II aftermath

 The rise of football hooliganism marred the game throughout the 1970s and 1980s, which contributed to a decline in match attendance.
-Other factors in falling attendances were the dismal economic conditions and rising unemployment which plagued the British economy for most of the 1970s and into the 1980s, with many clubs in the north of England being hit particularly hard.
+Other factors in falling attendances were the dismal economic conditions and rising unemployment, which plagued the British economy for most of the 1970s and into the 1980s, with many clubs in the north of England being hit particularly hard.

 Many of English football's most famous and successful clubs reached low ebbs during the 1970s and 1980s, in many cases at least partly due to financial problems.
 Preston North End and Blackpool both fell into the Fourth Division and had to apply for re-election to the Football League between 1982 and 1986.
-Wolverhampton Wanderers found themselves on the verge of closure twice during the 1980s and suffered three successive relegation which pushed them into the Fourth Division in 1986.
+Wolverhampton Wanderers found themselves on the verge of closure twice during the 1980s and suffered three successive relegations, which pushed them into the Fourth Division in 1986.
 Their local rivals Birmingham City dropped into the Third Division for the first time in 1989.
 Sunderland suffered the same fate as Birmingham two years previously, but achieved promotion at the first attempt and were soon challenging for a return to the First Division, while Wolves ended the decade back in the Second Division after two successive promotions.
 Bolton Wanderers, four times FA Cup winners, were relegated to the Fourth Division in 1987, but were promoted at the first time of asking.

 In August 1974, a Blackpool fan was stabbed to death at the back of the Spion Kop, Bloomfield Road at Blackpool's home match with Bolton Wanderers.
 It was widely reported as being the first hooligan death at an English football match, and other clubs who gained notorious reputations for hooliganism during the 1970s and 1980s included Chelsea, Millwall, West Ham United, and Leeds United.
-The nadir came in May 1985, when Liverpool fans hooliganism, combined with poor policing and infrastructure, led to the deaths of 39 Juventus fans before the European Cup final, in the Heysel Stadium disaster.
+The nadir came in May 1985, when Liverpool fans' hooliganism, combined with poor policing and infrastructure, led to the deaths of 39 Juventus fans before the European Cup final, in the Heysel Stadium disaster.
 The sequel to the tragedy was a ban on English clubs in European competitions, which was not lifted for five years.
 Due to the ban, many English star players transferred to continental clubs.
 England's ageing and poorly built stadiums were responsible for two disasters, at Bradford in May 1985 (just before the Heysel tragedy) and Hillsborough in April 1989, resulting in the deaths of 56 and 97 people respectively.

-In 1986–87 automatic promotion and relegation between the Football League and non-league was introduced, with the bottom club in the league being relegated to the Conference.
+In 1986–87, automatic promotion and relegation between the Football League and non-league was introduced, with the bottom club in the league being relegated to the Conference.
 The first club to suffer automatic relegation from the Football League was Lincoln City, who were replaced by the GM Vauxhall Conference champions Scarborough, only to regain their league status a year later.
 That first relegation place in 1987 had very nearly been occupied by Burnley, league champions 27 years earlier and First Division members until just over a decade earlier, but victory in their final league game of the season secured their league survival.